koniz-dev/canvaslens/README.md

 - **Slider Buttons**: Use ←/→ buttons to move slider incrementally
 - **Reset Slider**: Center button to reset slider to 50%
 - **Zoom/Pan**: Mouse wheel to zoom, drag to pan (synchronized for both images)

+### Photo Editor Controls

+- **Click Image**: Click on the image to open photo editor overlay
+- **Tool Panel**: Use the tool panel on the right to switch between Light, Color, Retouching, Effects, and Info
+- **Sliders**: Adjust the sliders at the bottom to modify image properties in real-time
+- **Close**: Click the ✕ button to close the editor and apply changes
+- **Reset**: Use the reset button to restore original image settings

 ## 🌐 Browser Support